Tianjiao2000/IDB-cw2/README.md

 # IDB-cw2
-This is the coursework 2 for year 3 course Introduction of Database.
+This is the SQL assignment for year 3 course Introduction of Database.

+Result: 76.00/100